Oltre AI

 By Damiano Mastrangioli, Co-Founder of Oltre.ai | Published December 2025

-What is SEO?
+What Is SEO?

 How SEO Works

 Traditional search engines follow a straightforward process: they crawl and index your website, evaluate hundreds of signals (keywords, backlinks, site speed, mobile-friendliness), rank pages based on relevance and authority, and display a list of links for users to choose from.
 Success is measured by rankings, organic traffic, and conversions.
+In 2026, SEO still influences AI visibility because many AI systems retrieve from Google or Bing-derived indices.

 Key SEO Elements